-Here is a routine to build in the right security and privacy to the software you set up.
+How can you easily add security and privacy to the software you set up?

 Almost every week we learn that yet another major company has detected a security breach with the loss of huge amount of individuals’ personal information.
 It is usually some time before we learn exactly how that happened; sometimes we never do!
 But it often turns out with such events that the root cause boils down to one thing: somebody built, installed or changed some software without thinking through the security and privacy implications.

 And these days that’s not just programmers: anyone who sets up a piece of software, even if it’s just a Facebook account, is a ‘software builder’ and may have security or privacy concerns in what they set up.
 So, when we are building software in this way, how are we to make good on our responsibilities?
 How are we to think through security and privacy implications?

 One might think the best approach would be to ask a security expert for the answer.
 Security experts are certainly valuable, but they’re also rare; there’s less than one security expert in the UK to every five professional software developers and to every hundred ‘software builders’, and they are correspondingly expensive.
 Security experts who can work constructively with software builders are rarer still.

 And, of course, the last thing we all want is to spend a lot of time on security; security is important but rarely the main purpose of the systems we work with.
 So, we need an easy and low-effort way to figure out, without expert support, what to do about security and privacy.